 When an individual works in someone's home and has specific tasks and responsibilities dictated by the homeowner, the IRS considers that individual a household employee.
 This designation covers a wide range of roles, including, but not limited to, nannies/babysitters, health aides, caretakers, house cleaners, and yard workers.

-When the definition of household employee is met and the family/employer pays the employee more than $2,300 in 2021 ($2,200 in 2020), the employer should be withholding and paying Social Security and Medicare tax on behalf of the employee.
+When the definition of household employee is met, and the family/employer pays the employee more than $2,800 in 2025 ($2,700 in 2024), the employer should be withholding and paying Social Security and Medicare taxes on behalf of the employee.

 What about family members?
-If an older sibling is under age 21 and watching their younger siblings, employment taxes won’t apply.
-The same goes for grandparents and other “employees” under the age of 18.
+If an older sibling is under age 21 and watching their younger siblings, employment taxes won't apply.
+The same goes for grandparents.
+The last exception is for an "employee" who is 18 or younger at any time during the calendar year and is also a student or has other employment, and nannying is not their primary occupation.

 What Taxes Are We Talking About?

 If the employer pays more than $1,000 in any quarter of the calendar year, the employer is also responsible for paying a 6% Federal Unemployment Tax (FUTA) on the first $7,000 in wages.
-Each state has laws that determine if state unemployment insurance or disability and workers’ compensation are also required.
-The FUTA tax rate can be reduced to .6% if state unemployment taxes apply.
+Each state has laws determining whether state unemployment insurance or disability and workers' compensation are also required.
+If state unemployment taxes apply, the FUTA tax rate can be reduced to .6%.

 Who Creates the Tax Forms?